itsananderson/itsananderson.github.io/source/_posts/2014-07-28-test-your-api-with-supertest.markdown

 ---
 layout: post
-title: "Test Your API With Supertest"
+title: "How To Test Your API With Supertest"
 date: 2014-07-28 14:18:23 -0700
 comments: true
 categories: Testing Node
 ---

-I recently discovered [supertest](https://npmjs.org/package/supertest), which is a fantastic tool for testing your API.
+[Supertest](https://npmjs.org/package/supertest) is a fantastic tool for testing your API.
-Despite being new to me, the package has been around for about 2 years.
+Here's how I use it to test APIs.

 Setup
 ---